xjtu-enre/ENRE-ts/docs/entity/variable.md

 **examples:**

-This part illustrate the basic usage of declaring variables using `var`.
+This part illustrates the basic usage of declaring variables using `var`.

 * A simple variable declaration with `var`